Emaaaad/Research_Track1_2nd/README.md

 **Usage**:
 This node offers real-time information about distance and average velocity, serving as both a service provider for other system components and a subscriber to '/pos_vel' for continuous updates.

+### Additional Scripts

+## bug_as.py
+The bug_as.py script manages the robot's navigation and obstacle avoidance.
+It subscribes to '/odom' for odometry data and '/scan' for laser scan data, enabling the robot to understand its environment.
+The script utilizes a state machine with states like 'Go to point' and 'Wall following' to dynamically navigate while avoiding obstacles.
+It employs action servers for goal management and service clients to toggle navigation behaviors.
+The script ensures the robot safely reaches its target by adapting its path in response to detected obstacles and provides continuous feedback on its status.
+This functionality is central to the autonomous navigation capabilities of the robot.

+## bug_as.py
+The go_to_point_service.py script enables a robot to autonomously navigate to a specified target location.
+It actively listens to odometry data to determine the robot's current position and orientation.
+The script employs a state machine approach, adjusting the robot's yaw to align with the target direction, and then moving straight towards the target.
+It manages this navigation through proportional controllers for both angular and linear movements, ensuring smooth and accurate reaching of the destination.
+The script also includes a service to toggle this navigation behavior on or off, allowing for dynamic control during the robot's operation.
+This functionality is essential for tasks requiring precise point-to-point navigation in robotic applications.

+## wall_follow_service.py
+The `wall_follow_service.py` script equips a robot with wall-following capabilities, a crucial aspect of autonomous navigation in environments with obstacles.
+By processing laser scan data, the script dynamically determines the proximity of walls and obstacles around the robot.
+It implements a state machine with states like 'find the wall', 'turn left', and 'follow the wall', enabling the robot to adapt its movement based on its surroundings.
+The script controls the robot's linear and angular velocities to maintain a safe distance from walls while navigating.
+Additionally, it includes a service to activate or deactivate the wall-following behavior, allowing for flexible use within various navigational tasks.
+This script is particularly valuable for navigating through corridors or around obstacles where precise maneuvering is required.